kakrusch/docana-project-luka/README.md

   tokenized = [word_tokenize(i) for i in tokenized]
   # remove all tokens that are just punctuation
   tokenized = [[i for i in sent if i not in string.punctuation] for sent in tokenized ]
-  # for all tokens that are not a version of OK, lowercase and remove puntuation
+  # for all tokens that are not a version of OK, lowercase and remove punctuation
   tokenized = [[i if i in initial_ok_list else i.lower() for i in sent] for sent in tokenized ] tokenized = [[i if i in initial_ok_list else re.sub(r'[^\w\s]', '', i)  for i in sent] for sent in tokenized ] return tokenized